Leaf-Agriculture/docs/docs/provider_organizations.md

 - When updating the Organization Connection using the `managementUri` property from the Provider Organization.
 Provider Organizations should have the `status` changed from `BLOCKED` to `PREVIEW` if the cnnection setup is correct, after the `/sync`.
 - If the user changes the `organizationDataSync` value from `ALL` to `SELECTED_ONLY` to the specfied Leaf User.
-- In case of missing the Provider Organizations List is compatilble with the latest list from the Provider.
+- In case of one or more missing Provider Organizations from the List, using the endpoint will trigger the process of fethcing the latest resources avaialble.